- Written by Dr.Mehmet Demircioglu

 How do I know whether native hair loss is changing the picture?

 Native hair loss can change the appearance of a transplant even when the transplanted grafts are growing.
-This is one of the most important reasons to track more than the transplanted area.
+That is one reason I track more than the transplanted area.

 If the hair behind the transplanted zone becomes thinner, the result can look weaker.
 The patient may think the transplanted hair failed, when the real change is ongoing miniaturization around it.

-This is especially important in diffuse thinning patients, younger patients, and patients who cannot or do not want to use medication.
+This matters especially in diffuse thinning patients, younger patients, and patients who cannot or do not want to use medication.
 The surgical plan must respect the fact that native hair may continue to change.

-Good tracking includes medication history too.
+Useful tracking includes medication history too.
 If you started, stopped, or changed finasteride, dutasteride, minoxidil, PRP, or another treatment, record the date.
 A shedding episode after changing treatment can confuse the recovery picture.
+Stopping finasteride after surgery should be a deliberate decision, not a reaction to one anxious photo.

 The transplant should not be judged in isolation.
 It belongs to a living scalp with native hair, transplanted hair, donor supply, medication decisions, and future hair loss risk.
-That is why long term planning matters so much.
+Long-term planning matters because all of these parts change the same visual result.

 When should I contact the clinic instead of waiting?